wjgilmore/dreamfactory-book/docs/chapter08.md

     ## Which Redis client to use: predis or phpredis (PHP extension)
     #REDIS_CLIENT=predis

-You can probably leave CACHE_DATABASE set to 2.
+You can leave CACHE_DATABASE set to 2.
 For the `REDIS_CLIENT` you can leave it set to predis if you've installed the predis/predis package (recommended).
+By default your Redis Database will be on 0, so be sure to `SELECT` whatever the number is you have set your `CACHE_DATABASE` equal to.
+Then you can start seeing the `KEYS` populate.